Coleslaw1/ScaraPlantPlanter/Webarticle.md

 *A SCARA (Selective Compliance Assembly Robot ARM) to pick and place cuttings from cuttingtrays to salable pots.*

 With this outcome in mind, the engineering began.
+These engineering has been broken up into three work packages.
+The mechanical engineering, electrical engineering and last but not least, the software engineering.

+For mechanical and electrical engineering, state of the art software packages have been used.
+For the software engineering the team decided to work with the Arduino IDE, this decision was made with the time left for the project in mind and keeping the large amount of example projects in mind.

 <h2>Mechanical design</h2>

-The mechanical design is based on a twp basic techniques.
+The mechanical design is based on a two basic techniques.
 1. 3D-printing
 2. CNC laser cutting

+The team decided to focus on these two techniques because they are available at home or at the university and because they are not very expensive.

 With these techniques in mind and the ability to buy some parts on the internet the project team started engineering.
 Rapidly after the start both the Z-axis (for vertical displacement) and XY-axis for horizontal movement had their initial designs.